 - 2 cups unsalted chicken stock

-- Heat a medium dutch oven to a high heat.
+- Heat a large dutch oven to a medium-high heat.
 Add oil.
 Sear beef on all sides until crusty and brown, it should take about 10-12 minutes.
-Once all the meat is seared, remove from pan.
+Once all the meat is seared, remove from pan and set aside.
 Reduce the heat to medium and add onions and garlic.
 Sauté until slightly softened, about 2-3 minutes.
 Add tomato paste.
 Stir, cook for one minute.
 Add beef stock, remaining cumin, vinegar, chipotle pepper powder, chili powder, green chiles, and salt.
 Stir to combine.
 Add beef back to the pot, bring to a boil and then reduce to a low simmer.
-Cover and cook of 3½-4 hours or until fork tender.
+Cover and cook 3 hours or until fork tender and falling apart.
+Start checking at the two hour mark.

 - Once beef is tender, use a fork to shred the beef.
 Add the beef back to the liquid.
 Set aside.

-- Preheat oven to 350 degrees.
+- While the beef cooks, make the sauce.
 Place dried chiles on a baking sheet.
-Toast in the oven for 2-3 minutes or until they smell fragrant, DO NOT LET BURN!
+Toast in the oven at 350 degrees for 3-4 minutes or until they smell fragrant, DO NOT LET THEM BURN!
 Remove stems and seeds and tear in to small pieces.
 Set aside.

 - Heat a medium sauce pan to a medium heat.
 Add oil.
 Add onion and garlic.
 Saute for 1-2 minutes or until slightly softened.
 Add tomato paste.
 Stir to combine, and cook for 1 minute.
 Whisk in chicken stock, chili powder, chipotle powder, vinegar, cumin, salt and sugar.
 Once the mixture is smooth, add in chile peppers.
 Bring to a boil and reduce to a simmer.
 Cook for 15 minutes.
-Once the sauce has simmered for 15 minutes, transfer to a blender along with a ¼ cup of water, blend until smooth.If needed, add more water to get to desired consistency.
+Once the sauce has simmered for 15 minutes, transfer to a blender along with a 1/4 cup of water.
+Blend until smooth.If needed, add more water to get to desired consistency.
 Season to taste with salt and pepper.
+Set aside until enchiladas are ready to be assembled.